kurokida/jsQUEST/docs/index.md

 const tTest = QuestQuantile(myquest);
 ```

-If the default values are used, the first call of QuestQuantile returns -0.65.
+If the default values are used, the first call of the QuestQuantile function returns -0.65.
 Note that the difference between the returned value (-0.65) and tGuess(-1) is 0.35.
-The QuestQuantile proposes to present a stimulus with 10^0.35 = 2.24 times the intensity of the tGuess (the intensity of the first stimulus) for the next trial.
-As long as the same Beta, Delta, and Gamma are used the difference between the returned value and tGuess will be about 0.35, no matter what the value of tGuess is.
+The QuestQuantile proposes to present a stimulus with 10^0.35 = 2.24 times the intensity of the tGuess for the first trial.
+As long as the same Beta, Delta, and Gamma are used the difference between the first returned value and tGuess will be about 0.35, no matter what the value of tGuess is.

 The procedure of QUEST is easy to understand when the intensity of the stimulus is on a log scale, e.g. dB, while in other cases I recommend to think of it as follows.
 For example, if the experimenter predicts that the stimulus intensity of 150 pixels will result in a response rate of pThreshold (0.82), then tGuess should be log10(150) = 2.18.
 If the default values regarding Beta, Delta, and Gamma are used, the first call of QuestQuantile returns 2.53.
 Note that the difference between the returned value (2.18) and tGuess(2.53) is 0.35.
 This is the same as when tGuess is -1.
-The QuestQuantile proposes to present a stimulus with 10^0.35 = 2.24 times the intensity.
-The intensity can be calculated in one of two ways: (a) 150 * 2.24, or (b) 10^(2.53).
+The QuestQuantile proposes to present a stimulus with 10^0.35 = 2.24 times the intensity of tGuess.
+The intensity can be calculated in one of the two ways: (a) 150 * 2.24, or (b) 10^(2.53).
 The results of the two formulas are almost identical (about 338 pixels).

 ## Update the PDF